 If a Capacity Source achieves an event performance factor of less than 0.95 for the test or event, or for the first full interval of a test or event, the interval performance factors for that event will be multiplied by an adjustment factor such that the adjusted event performance factor for the test or event will be equal to the square of the original event performance factor.

-If, during a Contracted Month, ERCOT has deployed a Capacity Source at least once for either an ERCOT test or an event deployment, the event performance factor for the Contracted Month shall be the time-weighted average of the interval performance factor values for all tests and events in the Contracted Month.
+If, during a Contracted Month, ERCOT has deployed a Capacity Source at least once for either an ERCOT test or an event deployment, the event performance factor for the Contracted Month (Monthly Event Performance Factor) shall be the time-weighted average of the interval performance factor values for all tests and events in the Contracted Month.
 The interval performance factors used for this calculation shall reflect any squaring applied pursuant to the preceding paragraph.
 If during a Contracted Month, ERCOT has not deployed a Capacity Source for either an event or a test, the event performance factor for that month shall be deemed to be one.

-If a Capacity Source has been deployed for the maximum agreed to number of events, the event performance factor will be set to one for all additional deployments.
+Monthly Combined Reduction Factor

+ERCOT will calculate a Monthly Combined Reduction Factor as the weighted average of the Monthly Adjusted Availability Factor determined in Section 2.6 above and the Monthly Event Performance Factor determined in Section 2.7 above.

+The weighting factor applied to the Monthly Adjusted Availability Factor will be 0.25 and the weighting factor applied to the Monthly Event Performance Factor will be 0.75.

+If the Monthly Adjusted Availability Factor, as calculated in Section 2.6, Availability Measurement & Verification or the Monthly Event Performance Factor as calculated in Section 2.7, Event Performance Measurement & Verification, are less than 0.50, the Monthly Combined Reduction Factor shall be set to zero.

 Testing